 Fannie Mae also makes available on its internet website certain pool- and loan-level information regarding each of the mortgage loans backing its MBS, and will make available comparable information regarding the mortgage loans included in the Reference Pool, based on information furnished to Fannie Mae by the loan sellers and servicers of the mortgage loans.
-Certain pool- or loan-level information provided in this Offering Memorandum, similarly, is based upon information reported and furnished to Fannie Mae by loan sellers and servicers of the mortgage loans and make no representations or warranties concerning the accuracy or completeness of that information.
+Certain pool- or loan-level information provided in this Offering Memorandum, similarly, is based upon information reported and furnished to Fannie Mae by loan sellers and servicers of the mortgage loans.
+Fannie Mae generally does not independently verify information furnished to it by loan sellers and servicers regarding the mortgage loans and make no representations or warranties concerning the accuracy or completeness of that information.
 In addition, loan sellers sometimes provide information about certain mortgage loans that they sell to Fannie Mae in separate additional supplements ("Additional Supplements").
-Fannie Mae has not verified the information in Additional Supplements and makes no representations or warranties concerning the accuracy or completeness of completeness of that information.
+Fannie Mae has not verified the information in Additional Supplements and makes no representations or warranties concerning the accuracy or completeness of that information.